 Laura has successfully argued at all levels of court in Nova Scotia, as well as the New Brunswick Court of Appeal, and a variety of administrative boards and tribunals.

 Laura is an active participant in the Nova Scotia Land Titles Initiative, a program which seeks to give clear title to members of the African Nova Scotian community who have historically been denied the benefits of land ownership.
+She is volunteer with the Halifax Free Legal Clinic, and has been an instructor of the Civil Procedure Workshop at the Schulich School of Law since 2023.

 Most importantly, Laura is a mom to two busy little boys, Joe and Max.